jtmelton/appsensor/analysis-engines/appsensor-analysis-rules/README.md

 </rules>
 ```

 3) Run it!
-You can see a sample REST configuration with Rules implemented [here](
+You can see a sample REST configuration with Rules implemented [here](https://github.com/dscrobonia/appsensor/tree/feature-rules-engine/sample-apps/appsensor-ws-rest-server-with-websocket-boot-rules).

 FAQ's
 ------------
 I want both the traditional singe-Detection Point model from the reference engine AND rules as well.
 Can I use both engines in tandem?

-Yes!
+> Yes!
 By including both engines in your pom.xml, and configureing both in your server config you can leverage both systems.

-Do I need to redefine Monitor Points in my appsensor-server-config.xml file if I've already defined the Detection Points?
+Do I need to redefine Monitor Points in my appsensor-server-config.xml file if I've already defined matching Detection Points?

-Yes.
+> Yes.
+The Monitor Point server configurations are separate from the Detection Point server Confirations

 Do I need to create separate sensors to generate different events for the Monitor Points, as opposed to Detection Points?

-No, as long as an Event generated by your sensor matches the id and category of the Monitor Point, it will work the same.
+>No, as long as an Event generated by your sensor matches the id and category of the Monitor Point, it will work the same.

 I want to change the order of my logic.
 How can I write rules such as "sensor 1 and (sensor2 or sensor3)" without the parenthetical precedence operator?

-Break it up into "sensor 1 and sensor 2 or sensor 1 and sensor 3".
+>Distribute it into "sensor 1 and sensor 2 or sensor 1 and sensor 3".
 We hope to soon build a helper tool that will generate the proper XML configuration from a more natural form like in the question.
 But for now there is only one level of precedence.